rebiraolin/Alx_DjangoLearnLab/django_blog/README.md

 Try to access the update or delete page for a post you did not author.
 You should be denied access.

 Try to access any of the post-related management pages while logged out.
 You should be redirected to the login page.

+Test Comment Management

+Create: Log in, visit a post's detail page, fill out the comment form, and click "Post Comment."
+Verify the comment appears.

+Update: While logged in as the comment's author, find your comment on the detail page and click "Update."
+Edit the content and save.

+Delete: While logged in as the comment's author, find your comment on the detail page and click "Delete."
+Confirm the deletion on the next page.

+Permissions: Try to access the update or delete URL for a comment you did not author.
+You should be denied access.